-Cairo program students live together in shared, furnished apartments with full kitchens located in the residential neighborhood of Dokki, on the western bank of the Nile across from downtown Cairo.
-Dokki is centrally located and allows easy access to all parts of the city by foot, metro or taxi.
+Cairo program students will live together in shared, furnished apartments with full kitchens located in either the residential neighborhood of Dokki, on the western bank of the Nile across from downtown Cairo, or in Zamalek, a popular neighborhood located in the center of the city on an island in the middle of the Nile River.
+Exact locations of apartments will be provided to admitted students at a later date.
+The neighborhoods are centrally located and allow easy access to all parts of the city.

 Cairo: Middle Eastern Civilizations

-The University of Chicago’s Winter quarter civilizations program, “Middle Eastern Civilizations, Cairo” provides University of Chicago students with an opportunity to study Egyptian civilizations from pyramids to minarets, from early records to modernity.
+The University of Chicago’s Winter quarter civilizations program, “Middle Eastern Civilizations, Cairo” provides University of Chicago students with an opportunity to study Egyptian civilization and culture from pyramids to minarets, from antiquity to modernity.
 The rich history of Cairo will reveal itself to students through exposure to history, literature, and archaeology along the banks of the Nile.
 Participants will take a series of three civilizations courses devoted to Egypt’s evolving role in a wider regional context.
 As with the University’s other programs abroad, these courses will be taught by three different faculty members (in English) in intensive three-week segments.
 The precise topics of each year’s courses are determined by faculty interest and expertise.
-Students take a fourth course in Arabic language, offered at beginning, intermediate and advanced levels.
+Students take a fourth course in Arabic language, offered at beginning, intermediate, and advanced levels.
 The beginning course is Egyptian colloquial Arabic.
-Classroom work is supplemented by excursions to sites of historical interest from pyramids to the ancient ruins of Luxor to the modern bustling capital city of Cairo.
+Classroom work is supplemented by excursions to sites of historical interest from pyramids at Giza to the Valley of the Kings and Karnak temple in Luxor to the modern bustling capital city of Cairo.

-The Cairo program is operated in partnership with Cairo University.
+The Cairo program is operated in partnership with AMIDEAST Cairo, an educational non-profit organization that has operated continuously in Cairo for over 60 years.

 Credits and Registration

 Participants in the Cairo program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the Arabic language course.
 The civilization sequence meets the College’s civilization requirement.
-If a student has already met this requirement, he or she may use these courses as electives.
+Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the student’s respective major.
 The language course will normally count as an elective, and is developed in partnership with the Arabic instruction on campus.
-Participants will also join in language exchanges with local Cairo University students.
-Course titles, units of credit and grades are placed on the College transcript.
+Participants will also join in language exchanges with local Cairo university students.
+Course titles, units of credit, and grades are placed on the College transcript.

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Cairo program during the 2017-18 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Cairo program during the 2021–2022 year are listed below:

 Winter tuition: as set by the Bursar’s Office